bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

    </center>

-This post is going to look at a probabilitic (Bayesian) interpretation of regularization.
+This post is going to look at a probabilistic (Bayesian) interpretation of regularization.
 We'll take a look at both L1 and L2 regularization in the context of ordinary linear regression.
 The discussion will start off with a quick introduction to regularization, followed by a back-to-basics